willthorpe/Backend-NodeJS-Server/README.md

-# The serverside code for the meal planning app
+# The serverside code for the meal planning app final year project

 The server handles most of the computation for the app through its API that the frontend connects to.